yoavrodeh/class12/PITCHME.md

 ---
 ### Problems:
 1. One thread may lock `MyLock` and a different one unlocks it.
-1. It is not *reentrant*: if a thread aquires the lock, and tries to do it again, it locks it self.
+1. It is not *reentrant*: if a thread aquires the lock, and tries to do it again, it locks itself.

 In other words, we want a thread that calls `lock` to **own** the lock.